In this article you can read about:

 NOXXX = Registrant Code

-These five characters tell you which country it belongs to and which label or record label created the ISRC code on the recording.
-Read more about how to find or obtain a registrant code.
+These five characters tell you which country it belongs to and which company or record label created the ISRC code on the recording.
+Read more on how to find or obtain a registrant code.

 22 = Year

 This should always be the year the song was released for the first time.
-If you master in 2022, but it will be published in 2023, you use 22 in years.
-In the example above, we see that this is a song that was released in 2022.
+If the recording is mastered in 2022, but will be released in 2023, 22 is the year.
+In the example above, we see that this song was released in 2022.

 The last five digits

-The last five digits of the code are at your disposal as the owner of the code, and you are free to create your own system.
+The last five digits are at your disposal as the owner of the code, and you are free to create your own system.

 Tips for your own system

-Here's a tip on how to create an ISRC system for the last five digits , if you want to try to keep it tidy.
+A tip on how to create an organized ISRC system for the last five digits,.

 These are suggestions only.
 You are free to create your own system 🙂